artvvb/Cmod-S7/README.md

 To use this demo, the Cmod S7 must be connected to a computer over MicroUSB, which must be running a serial terminal (such as Tera Term or PuTTY).

 As long as the demo is running, ten times per second, the voltages on each of the Cmod S7-25's DIP header's analog input pins (AIN32 and AIN33) are read and printed to a connected serial terminal.
 The readings are accurate to two decimal places.
-To avoid damage to the FPGA, take care not to apply a voltage greater than 3.5 Volts to the analog pins.
 Any voltages less than 0 Volts or greater than 3.3 Volts are read as those instead.

+To avoid damage to the FPGA, take care not to apply a voltage greater than 5.5 Volts to the analog pins.
+Any higher goes beyond the rated maximum of the XADC inputs (1.8V), after passing through the board's voltage divider.

 For more information on the Cmod S7-25 Microblaze XADC Demo, including setup instructions, visit its [Demo Page](https://reference.digilentinc.com/reference/programmable-logic/cmod-s7/xadc-demo/staging) on the Digilent Wiki.